Traditional Music Festivals Alive and Relevant?

 General Atmosphere and Jamming

-Finally, the atmosphere.
+Finally, the atmosphere and that may be the most important part.
 Well, I have to say that at least until a few years ago, I preferred Goleta over Topanga because of better weather and less dust.
 In the last few years, I think TBFC worked better because despite less attractive weather and excessive crowds, it had energy.
 Better jamming, great music to listen to that is not on a stage.

 At TBFC, there are many things that create the general atmosphere.
-There are folk art demonstrations to go with it, people being dressed up in Western garb, participatory activities, including kids arts&crafts, dancing.
+There is the Western Town first of all and that itself is an attraction.
+Folk art demonstrations, people being dressed up in Western garb, participatory activities, including kids arts&crafts, dancing add a lot.
 But the central feature is jamming and busking.
 It requires that enough people who can play come and that there is enough room for them to find circles (the biggest enemy of that are excessively loud sound systems).
 It does help to have some scheduled beginner or led jams.
 So far there are enough active musicians, but keeping jamming alive is one of my concerns.
 It is too easily taken for granted, but it is anything but guaranteed.
 Already one of my worries is that there isn’t enough shady space these days and I personally think it would be good to move more vendors out of the town center.
 So far there is variety, circles for bluegrass, Irish, old-time, and the occasional classic-rock blues guys.
 Songmakers carve out their little area and sometimes also organizations like the Scottish Fiddlers of Los Angeles, California Bluegrass Association, Southwest Bluegrass Association.
-A few bands play their own stuff, pretty much busking, but it may look like jams to people walking around.
-We want them to come and be part of the festival, but, no, I’m not looking for more “artists” to be put on the program.
+Several bands play their own stuff, pretty much busking, but it may look like jams to people walking around.
+We want the buskers to come and be part of the festival, but, no, I’m not looking for more “artists” to be put on the program.
 The composition does change over time and reflects changes in what is fashionable.
 Old-time used to be very small 10 years ago, but now seems to have grown to rival or even exceed the bluegrass jams.

 Many musicians themselves only come for the jamming, they don’t care about scheduled bands or the contest.
-And they even pay their own way and contribute hugely to the festival.
-You may find of the best musicians (sometimes even the most famous ones) in jams, they are not scheduled performers.
+And they pay their own way (no, you won’t get free admission because you play in a band) and contribute hugely to the festival.
+You may find of the best musicians (sometimes even the most famous ones) in jams, not as scheduled performers.
 We cannot treat that aspect as an afterthought, it is at the core what makes TBFC the event it is.
 The jamming part is truly grass roots and cannot be organized, the best that can be done is to provide the space.
 Shady spots, near the center of the action so jammers can find their crowd, and yet away from sound systems.
 Like the contest, this aspect is much more easily damaged than rebuilt.
-Charge high ticket prices (for scheduled performers that the jammers don’t care about) and blast them with sound systems and that is the end.
+There is a narrow path to navigate between financial sustainability, attractiveness to musicians who come for jamming/social aspects, general audience.
+But high ticket prices and loud sound systems would endanger this participation.

 An event like TBFC or Goleta is not going to happen with a group of dedicated volunteers.
 And that group needs to stay relevant itself.
 It is unavoidable that enthusiasm fades over time and ideas get stale.
 New people are needed to join and bring fresh enthusiasm and energy.
 The organization of TBFC these days is a well oiled machine and we all know our tasks.
 But it won’t be long before an engine creaks and would fail without maintenance and replacement parts.
 Generational turnover is also important.
 Get in touch via the TBFC website if you want to become part of the TBFC team.
 Possibly any job is up for grabs, if you have strong connections in the traditional music scene – hey, I’ve done the talent coordinating almost for too long already and another 10 years would be way too long.
 I hope to turn this over within 5 years to a new generation.